damirkusar/generator-leptir-angular-material/README.md

 ## Sub-Generators

-As soon you have created your application, you can create modules, styles, services, controllers and directives with leptirs Sub-Generators.
+As soon you have created your application, you can create modules, styles, services, controllers, directives and views with leptirs Sub-Generators.

 For all Sub-Generators you will have to provide a name, how you want to call the module or service.
 You can do that by a single word or if you have more words, add between ""